OVERVIEW: SHADES OF GREEN RESORT FOR FIRST-TIME VISITORS

 If your group is such that you expect heavy use of the pools and playground, go with the Magnolia wing.
 Otherwise choose Palm.

-Eligible families looking for deluxe rooms at Walt Disney World at prices comparable to or well below those of a Walt Disney World moderate resort should investigate Shades of Green, after noting any deals and discounts that may bring Disney owned and operated resorts into their price range, and after considering a split stay.
+Eligible families looking for deluxe rooms at Walt Disney World at prices comparable to or well below those of a Walt Disney World moderate resort should investigate Shades of Green, after noting any deals and discounts that may bring Disney owned and operated resorts into their price range.

 This is particularly the case for families returning to Walt Disney World.